-Greencore has an extensive supply chain providing the raw materials for its 4,000 different products together with the goods and services that support Greencore.
+Greencore has an extensive supply chain providing the raw materials for its circa 4,000 different products together with the goods and services that support Greencore.

-The business in the UK alone purchases approximately 8,000 different ingredient and packaging materials from 500 suppliers from both UK and global sources.
+The business in the UK alone purchases approximately 8,000 different ingredient and packaging materials from 500 suppliers from both UK and global sources, along with having circa 3,700 suppliers of non-resale goods and services.